adnammit/notes/javascript.md

 * bundling is done with a **build tool** like webpack, vite or parcel
 * transpilation is done with a **transpiler** like babel
 * though modern browsers can manage multiple modules, it's still better to bundle for performance reasons in addition to being backwards compatible
+* **code splitting** is a technique used to split your code into smaller chunks that can be loaded on demand -- this can improve performance by reducing the amount of code that needs to be loaded initially
+* **preloading** is a technique used to load resources before they are needed -- this can improve performance by reducing the time it takes to load resources when they are needed

 ## Webpack vs Vite
 * **webpack** is well-established and has a large ecosystem of plugins and loaders -- it's a bit more complex to set up and configure, but it's very powerful